This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The Red Pyramid

-The Red Pyramid is named for its reddish color that comes from the red limestone that was used for its construction.
+The Red Pyramid is named for its reddish color which comes from the red limestone that was used for its construction.
 However, as my tour guide told me, the pyramid was not always red!
 Actually, its color was white, since it was covered with the most exquisite Tura limestone.

 A Quick Read: